tnc-ca-geo/fishnet-extract/README.md

           -h --help    This help
 ```

-Example (assuming media files sitting in ```media``` folder next to the script folder:
+Example (assuming media files sitting in ```C:\media``` folder next to the script folder:

 ```
-python extract.py -v ../media/cam_3_day.mp4 -a ../media/1631.txt -o "2016-08-14 05:31:18" -f ../media
+python extract.py -v C:\media\cam_3_day.mp4 -a C:\media\1631.txt -o "2016-08-14 05:31:18" -f C:\media\stills
 ```

 Notes:

 - Script can handle relative and absolute file names
-- videofile and annotations are requires
+- videofile and csv of annotations are required
-- without an output path images will be stored in the script folder (well not ideal)
+- without an output path images will be stored in the ```extract-master``` folder (not ideal)
-- output folder will NOT be created by script, please create manually
+- output folder will NOT be created by script, please create manually,the above example uses a folder called "stills"
 - during the first run moviepy will acquire [ffmpeg](https://www.ffmpeg.org/) if not avialable on your system, you might be able to install manually if that step fails.

 ### Appendix: Use with virtualenv